ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 ### Geo Location & Identification

-Network Overlays that change the apparent location of devices can result in platforms from not being able to properly identify the geospatial location of the user.
+Network Overlays that change the apparent location of devices can result in platforms not being able to properly identify the geospatial location of the user.
 It is very common for CDN caches to apply IP address level geolocation to determine in broad terms, such as identifying the country the user is in.
 If an overlay changes the apparent origin addresses of video device to one outside the of the address blocks mapped by location providers, then geolocation can fail and users can be denied access to content they otherwise are able to access.

 ### CDN interconnection troubleshooting

-In a CDN interconnection When 2 CDN domains have to localize a point of failure, they first determine the delivery path and a point of observation where to do measurement.
+In a CDN interconnection when two CDN domains have to localize a point of failure, they first determine the delivery path and a point of observation where to take measurements.
 Then they proceed by dichotomy to determine the domain where the point of failure is.
-The issue with overlay networking is the Following : CDNs use their request routing information to determine a point of observation on the delivery path where to do the measurement, as their delivery path is overwritten by the re-routing of the overlay networking, the flow can't be observed at the observation point.
+The issue with overlay networking is the following: CDNs use their request routing information to determine a point of observation on the delivery path where to do the measurement, as their delivery path is overwritten by the re-routing of the overlay networking, the flow can't be observed at the observation point.

 ### Routing Changes

-Routing changes which cause connections between video applications and the infrastructure servcices they use can create a large number of problems.
+Routing changes which cause connections between video applications and the infrastructure services they use can create a large number of problems.

 #### End to End Problem Discovery

 A common issue in video delivery is locating where along the delivery path the video transport is encountering problems.
-Often such problems are more complex than the connection not working at but instead involve identifying bottleneck, lost packets, congestion issues.
-When the routing changes from what is expected or visible to support tools it becomes an operational trouble spot for users and platform suport to location and determine the source of the problems.
+Often such problems are more complex than the connection not working at but instead involve identifying bottlenecks, lost packets, and congestion issues.
+When the routing changes from what is expected or visible to support tools it becomes an operational trouble spot for users and platform suport to locate and determine the source of the problems.

 #### CDN Edge Cache Selection due to Routing